alialavia/TwitterNews/README.md

 * Visualization of news key-terms over time

 ### Data Collector
+Our data collection consists of two parts:
+* Training data, from news agencies, which are collected from their Twitter accounts
+* Unlabeled twitter data is collected over a time span of two months, with a ten-day break in between due to server maintainance.
+The data is stored as a set of 100,000-tweet files.
+Later on, we classify this data using our classifier.

-In order to run the `data-collectors` scritp to collect twitter data from [Twitter Streams](https://dev.twitter.com/streaming/public), you need to register your own twitter app key first.
+In order to run the `data-collectors` script to collect twitter data from [Twitter Streams](https://dev.twitter.com/streaming/public), you need to register your own twitter app key first.
 The api key should be set in two files: `data-collectors/twitter/twitter.py` and `data-collectors/news/twitter/twitternews.config`.

 For collecting the news twitter data, set the news agent twitter account that you are interest under `data-collectors/news/twitter/twitternews.config`.
 The config file is in JSON format.
 Edit the `accounts` section, put the news agent display name under the node `screen_name` and the file path where your data is going to be stored under the node `path`.